 Where to stay

-Reserve a campsite ahead of time – preferably near campsite I-136, the start of the trail.
+Reserve a campsite up to 90 days before you go – preferably near campsite I-136, the start of the trail.
 For a roof over your head and indoor plumbing head to nearby Brooks.

 Be careful in the harsh canyon environment as it seemly sucks the water right out of you.
 Be sure to drink often and a lot!
 In summer, when it’s brutally hot, don’t forget the sunhat and sunscreen.